Ali-Assaad-ss/Python-passLocker/README.md

 # Python-passLocker
-A local secure password manager written fully in python to save passwords, 2fa authentication, credit card
+A local secure password manager written fully in python to save passwords, 2fa authentication, credit card gui built with tkinter

+used hashing and salting for master password

+used fernet encryption to encrypt the saved passwords using the master password

+librairies for encryption:
+  1.cryptography
+  2.bcrypt

 ![LoginPage ](images/Capture.JPG)
 login